PEP 768 – Safe external debugger interface for CPython

 The memory operations themselves are well-established and have been used safely for decades in tools like GDB, LLDB, and various system profilers.

-It’s important to note that any attempt to attach to a Python process via this mechanism would be detectable by system-level monitoring tools.
+It’s important to note that any attempt to attach to a Python process via this mechanism would be detectable by system-level monitoring tools as well as by Python audit hooks.
 This transparency provides an additional layer of accountability, allowing administrators to audit debugging operations in sensitive environments.

 Further, the strict reliance on OS-level security controls ensures that existing